mvolkmann/blog/src/swift/why-swift.md

 - omitted, defaulting to the same as the parameter name
 - a name other than an underscore
-- an underscore which makes it positional
+- an underscore, which makes it positional

 To demonstrate these options, here are four ways to define a simple function that returns the result of multiplying two numbers.